jichangyoon/SAMUAPP/replit.md

 - June 20, 2025.
 Implemented real social sharing functionality for Twitter and Telegram with proper share URLs and meme-specific content
 - June 20, 2025.
 Added share dialog with platform-specific buttons replacing generic share functionality across all meme components
 - June 20, 2025.
 Enhanced sharing system with custom text including meme title, author, and app URL for each social platform
-- June 20, 2025.
-Applied stacked card design to both contest and goods shop headers with 3-layer depth effect for enhanced visual appeal
-- June 20, 2025.
-Used brand-appropriate color schemes - gray tones for contest header and yellow tones for goods shop header
 ```

 ## User Preferences